HeheYash/Yash-Walhekar-Cyber-Task-8/README.md

 ## Part 1: VPN Setup and Verification Process

-The core of the task was to install a VPN, connect to a server, and verify that my public IP address had been successfully masked.
+The essence of the assignment was to install a VPN, connect to a server, and ensure that my public IP address has been masked.

 ### Step 1.
 Baseline IP Address (VPN Disconnected)

-Before activating the VPN, I established my baseline IP address.
-The ProtonVPN client correctly identified my real IP and location, and this was confirmed by visiting `whatismyipaddress.com`.
+I obtained my baseline IP address before I had to activate the VPN.
+The ProtonVPN client was able to correctly identify my actual IP and location and this was verified by going to `whatismyipaddress.com`.

 * **Original IP:** `My_IP_Address`
 * **Location:** Mumbai, India